150 B.C. places: Kamloops & Hwy 5

 Numbers 39 to 50 on our list of 150 great places in B.C.

 You know about the crazily popular Scotch Creek campground on Shuswap Lake, and about the houseboats you can rent for a lake-ation.
 But have you taken your boat up Anstey Arm, which along with Seymour Arm, is a world removed from the summertime crowds on the main lake?

 41. Nicola Valley (Empire of Grass)

 The slow route from Merritt to Kamloops is Highway 5A, and it's arguably one of the prettiest drives in B.C., featuring a series of lakes through a valley that's a favourite drive for motorcyclists.
-This 'Empire of Grass', a historical term referrring to the Nicola Valley's emergence as one of the great cattle ranching areas anywhere.
+This area is called the 'Empire of Grass', a historical term referring to the Nicola Valley's emergence as one of the great cattle ranching areas anywhere.

 42. Insulator Ranch, near Merritt

 Art is in the eye of the beholder, and from a BC Hydro perspective, this is art to love.
 Bob and Bev Scafe have collected about 7,000 glass and porcelain insulators, which are used for telephone, power and other communications lines, and assembled them in a field at Quilchena they call Insulator Ranch.
 Amazing.

 43. Murtle Lake canoe camping, Wells Gray Park